Support for Scientific Meetings, Conferences and Congresses

 - evidence of event’s uniqueness in the identified program of research;

-- processes in place for organizing and running the event;
+- processes in place for organising and running the event;

 - knowledge exchange activities from event proceedings;